Metallic tower of Fourvière

 The Tour métallique de Fourvière ("Metallic tower of Fourvière"), a landmark of Lyon, France, is a steel framework tower which bears a striking resemblance to the Eiffel Tower, which predates it by three years.
-With a height of 85.9 metres (282') and weight of 210 tons, the "metallic tower" was built between 1892 and 1894.
+With a height of 101 m, previously 85.9 m before installation of the TV broadcasting antenna, and weighing 210 tons, the "metallic tower" was built between 1892 and 1894.